Talanoa Hufanga: 2021

 The San Francisco 49ers selected Hufanga in the fifth round (180th overall) of the 2021 NFL draft.
 He was the 14th safety drafted in 2021.
 On May 13, 2021, the 49ers signed Hufanga to a four-year, $3.72 million rookie contract that includes an initial signing bonus of $240,152.

 Throughout training camp, Hufanga competed to be the starting strong safety against Tavon Wilson, Tarvarius Moore, and Jaquiski Tartt.
 Head coach Kyle Shanahan named Hufanga the No. 2 strong safety on the depth chart to begin the season.
-Jaquiski Tartt was named the starting strong safety alongside free safety Jimmie Ward.

-On September 12, 2021, Hufanga made his professional regular season debut during the San Francisco 49ers' season-opener at the Detroit Lions, but saw limited snaps on defense and special teams as the 49ers won 41–33.
-On October 31, 2021, Hufanga earned his first career start in place of Jaquiski Tartt, who was placed on injured reserve due to an injury.
-He collected a season-high five combined tackles (four solo) during a 33–22 win at the Chicago Bears.
-He was inactive for two games (Weeks 16–17) after sustaining a knee injury.
-He finished his rookie campaign with a total of 32 combined tackles (28 solo) and two pass deflections in 15 games and three starts.
-He received an overall grade of 62.5 from Pro Football Focus as a rookie in 2021.
+Hufanga made his professional regular season debut during the season-opening 41–33 road victory over the Detroit Lions, but saw limited snaps on defense and special teams.
+During Week 8 against the Chicago Bears, Hufanga earned his first career start in place of Jaquiski Tartt, who was placed on injured reserve.
+Hufanga finished the 33–22 road victory with a season-high five tackles.
+Two weeks later against the Los Angeles Rams on Monday Night Football, Hufanga recorded three tackles and a pass deflection in the 31–10 victory.

+During a Week 12 34–26 victory over the Minnesota Vikings, Hufanga had two tackles and a pass deflection.
+Two weeks later against the Cincinnati Bengals, he tied his season-high of five tackles in the 26–23 overtime road victory.
+Hufanga was inactive for two games (Weeks 16–17) due to a knee injury.

-The San Francisco 49ers finished the 2021 NFL season third in the NFC West with a 10–7 record, clinching a Wildcard berth.
-He was sidelined during a 23–17 win at the Dallas Cowboys in the NFC Wild-Card Game.
-On January 22, 2022, Hufanga appeared in his first career playoff game and scored his first career touchdown after returning a blocked punt during a 13–10 win at the Green Bay Packers in the Divisional Round.
-He scored his touchdown after defensive lineman Jordan Willis blocked a punt by Corey Bojorquez and returned it six–yard to score a critical touchdown in the fourth quarter.
+Hufanga finished his rookie year with 32 tackles and two pass deflections in 15 games and three starts.
+He received an overall grade of 62.5 from Pro Football Focus as a rookie.
+The 49ers finished third in the NFC West with a 10–7 record and qualified for the playoffs as the #6-seed.
+In the Divisional Round against the Green Bay Packers, Hufanga made his postseason debut and scored his first NFL touchdown after returning a punt that was blocked by defensive lineman Jordan Willis during the fourth quarter of the 13–10 road victory.